hajimen/p2ppcb_software/p2ppcb_ntcs/ReadMe.md

 ![Precision checker](https://user-images.githubusercontent.com/1212166/209415583-0d614ed5-e443-4265-84e2-5a9159c72551.PNG)

 You can find these indentations on the covers of NTCS.
 They are precision checkers for verifying the precision of 3D printing results.
-If you are using MJF, nothing to worry about it.
-But if not, the checkers are useful.
 Get an M3 screw or a 3.0 mm drill bit, and try to push it (chuck side or tail) into a gap between three indentations, as shown in the figure below.